And the winner is…

 As much as I try to be ‘a filmmaker’ I often feel a terrible discomfort in the role, possibly because I cringe at the idea of putting on airs and graces in order to function in this world when in fact most people I meet in the film game are entirely normal, or what passes as normal.

 Soon came the announcements.
 I had quite a good vibe when I realised I was seated towards the front of the stage.
-And then, roughly 30 minutes into the proceedings came THE announcement – Voyageuse won the Discovery Award!
+And then, some 20-30 minutes into the proceedings came THE announcement – Voyageuse won the Discovery Award!
 With no speech prepared I went onstage to be greeted by Elliot Grove, the founder of Raindance and the BIFAs and by Chris Noth – best known for his role in the TV series and films, Sex in the City.

 Afterwards I also had the insane post-award experience of being shepherded from one bank of photographers to the next who plainly share an unspoken code: ‘look this way, May’ – as if they even know who they’re photographing – lifting and shifting their their fingers to indicate their demands.
 They are brutally EFFICIENT at their job.

 So, having no speech – why would I? – I spoke from the heart, so nervous that I almost broke into tears.
 I could go on, telling stories about the other nominees who happened to be staying at my hotel, to my encounters with starry names but I’ll let discretion be the better part of ‘I’m really tired now, time for bed’ though I was very pleased to catch up with friends, old and new.